-Your coach may be equipped with a Bluetooth microphone cable for hands-free cell phone usage.
-The microphone cable is located in the compartment above dash radio.
+Your coach is equipped with a Bluetooth microphone built into the radio system for hands-free cell phone usage.

 See the manufacturer's information in your InfoCase for operating instructions.

 Radio Remote Control

 A hand-held remote control for the radio lets you change radio stations or CD selections from a distance for your convenience.
 The remote control is included in your InfoCase.